New: API Reference docs are live — integrate Cleanlist enrichment into your apps. View API docs →

 • first_name + last_name + (company_domain or company_name)

-Inspect detail[].loc to find which contact index is offending:
+Inspect error.details.errors[].loc to find which contact index is offending:

 {